zsuzsannamangu/AI-Final-Projects/README.md

 # Chatbot projects

-I was given the task to create two different chatbots.
+I created two different chatbots.
 The first one was a rule-based chatbot, and the second one was an AI-based chatbot.
 I used Python and Visual Studio Code to write my code, and Flask for the GUI.

 ## Technologies used

-Python, spaCy, Flask, Visual Studio Code
+_Python, spaCy, Flask, Visual Studio Code_

 ## Rule-based chatbot